London braced for travel disruption on underground rail workers strike plan

 British Prime Minister David Cameron last week called the strike "unjustified and unacceptable", saying it would hit millions of families and cause chaos for businesses.

-Business lobbies have said previous tube strikes have cost London's economy up to 50 million pounds a day.
+Business lobbies have said previous tube strikes have cost London's economy up to 50 million pounds ($84 million) a day.